 No, it does not.

 No, it is not.
 The planetarium is not an exhibit.
-It is a theatre with a Zeiss star projector, ASH Warped Media Full Dome System and other special effects.
-Refer to the Calendar of Events for show schedule.
-Shows are subject to change.
-Children under age 4 are not permitted into the planetarium.
+It is a theater with a Zeiss star projector, ASH Warped Media Full Dome System and other special effects.

 How long is the show?